kurves/Deploy-Infrastructure-as-Code-IaC/README.md

 2. Creates and attaches an Internet Gateway to the VPC

-3. Creates Two Subnets within the VPC with Name Tags to call them “Public” and “Private”
+3. Creates Two Subnets within the VPC

 ## 2. Infrastructure Diagrams